| NODIS Library | Program Management(8000s) | Search |

 4. APPLICABLE DOCUMENTS

-a.
-NPR 8831.2D, NASA Facilities Maintenance and Operations Management.
+b.
+NPR 8831.2, Facilities Maintenance and Operations Management.

-c.
-NASA Reliability Centered Building & Equipment Acceptance Guide, February 2001.
+d.
+NASA Reliability Centered Building & Equipment Acceptance Guide, July 2004.

 5. RESPONSIBILITY

 a.
-The Director, Facilities Engineering and Real Property Division, as designated by the Assistant Administrator for Infrastructure and Administration, is responsible for providing the tools, policies, and corporate leadership in a participative manner that fosters Agencywide ownership and continuous improvement in facilities maintenance.
-Agencywide ownership means taking a wholistic stewardship perspective.
-Primary roles in collaboration with the Director, Office of Program and Institutional Integration,include developing and disseminating policy, funding advocacy, facilitating broad guidance for adopting "best practices," and reporting Agencywide status.
+The Director, Facilities Engineering and Real Property Division, as designated by the Assistant Administrator for Strategic Infrastructure, shall provide the tools, policies, and corporate leadership in a participative manner that fosters Agency-wide ownership and continuous improvement in facilities maintenance.
+Agency-wide ownership means taking a holistic stewardship perspective.
+Primary roles include developing and disseminating policy, funding advocacy, facilitating broad guidance for adopting "best practices," and reporting Agency-wide status.

 b.
-The NASA Chief Engineer is responsible for providing technical advice and support for the evaluation and introduction of new technology, analysis, and technical management techniques, such as RCM, for improving the facilities and equipment maintenance process.
+The NASA Chief Engineer shall provide technical advice and support for evaluation and introduction of new technology, analysis, and technical management techniques, such as RCM, for improving the facilities and equipment maintenance process.

 c.
-The NASA Chief Financial Officer, or designee, is responsible for ensuring proper accounting of facilities maintenance, repair, and operations expenses.
+The NASA Chief Financial Officer, or designee, shall ensure proper accounting of facilities maintenance, repair, and operations expenses.

 d.
-The Assistant Administrator for Procurement, or designee, is responsible for ensuring that all contracts containing facilities maintenance work require contractors to provide functional management costs to be used in the NASA accounting system and that fixed-priced/unit-priced performance-based contracting is used to the maximum extent feasible and practical for facilities maintenance and operations.
+The Assistant Administrator for Procurement, or designee, shall ensure that all contracts containing facilities maintenance work require contractors to provide functional management costs to be used in the NASA accounting system and that fixed-priced/unit-priced performance-based contracting is used to the maximum extent feasible and practical for facilities maintenance and operations.

 e.
-The Directors of NASA Centers and Component Facilities in collaboration with the Associate Administrator, have primary responsibility for budgeting and oversight of facilities maintenance requirements for both institutional and critical program facilities and equipment at assigned Centers and Component Facilities commensurate with the principles of this directive.
+The Center Directors shall budget for and provide oversight of facilities maintenance requirements for both institutional and critical program facilities and equipment commensurate with the principles of this directive.

 6. DELEGATION OF AUTHORITY